learningequality/ka-lite-installers/osx/release-docs/README.md

 ## Help and Logs

-To view the KA Lite's application logs (for debugging or tracing), launch the `Console` application and filter by "ka-lite".

-You can view KA Lite logs in the `Preferences` dialog by clicking on the `Logs` tab.
+To view the KA Lite installer and application logs, launch the `Console` application and filter by "ka-lite".
+You can also view the KA Lite application logs in the `Preferences` dialog by clicking on the `Logs` tab.

-You can open `~/.kalite/server.log` to view access and debug logs of the KA Lite server.
+To view the KA Lite web server logs, open `~/.kalite/server.log` to view access and debug logs.

-If you encounter issues, please file them at the [KA Lite Installers repository](https://github.com/learningequality/installers) or at the [KA Lite repository](https://github.com/learningequality/ka-lite/issues/).
+If you encounter issues, please file them at the [KA Lite repository](https://github.com/learningequality/ka-lite/issues/) or at the [KA Lite Installers repository](https://github.com/learningequality/installers).

 Please note that we have tested this application on the following Mac OS X versions: